artyoomi/DMP/README.md

 # Device-Mapper Statistics Module
-Device mapper statistics module to show statistics of block devices of machine
+Device mapper statistics module to show statistics of block devices of machine on Linux Kernel ver.
+6.1.0-21-amd64